RayStx/job-application-assistant/README.md

 ## Getting it running

-This is a development extension
+This is a development extension.
+Download from [releases](https://github.com/RayStx/job-application-assistant/releases) and extract.

 Go to `chrome://extensions/`, enable developer mode, load unpacked extension folder.